saraband/delivery-app/README.md

-# delivery-app
+# Yumbox.com demo app

-This is a demo app.
+This is a demo app for an imaginary food delivery website.

 ## How to try it out

-This app can be tested here (link WIP).
+This app can be live tested here (link WIP).
-If you want to try it locally, make sure to have Postgres running.
+If you want to run it locally, make sure first to have Postgres running.
 Tweak the file src/server/config.json to fit your localhost database credentials:

 ```json